cyl2chan/book-app/README.md

 language: Javascript, CSS, HTML

 In this book app, I have a Library, which stores books information, and a Reading Challenge, which you can set goals of the number of books you aim to read.

+Click the link under "About" on the right hand side of the screen to see my app.

 __Local Storage__